google/WebFundamentals/src/site/_en/fundamentals/tools/devices/deviceemulators.markdown

 The Android emulator comes with the Android SDK which you need to [download from here](http://developer.android.com/sdk/installing/studio.html).

-Start by opening Android Studio and go to `Tools &gt; Android &gt; AVD Manager (Android Virtual Device Manager)`.
+Start by opening Android Studio and go to `Tools > Android > AVD Manager (Android Virtual Device Manager)`.
 AVD is the place where you set up the emulators you'd like to use.